Work of the People

 This tradition continues at St. John with the many liturgical ministers of prayer who you see serving at our weekend liturgies.
 Their service helps lead us in prayer and song, gathers our offering to God, helps us feel welcome, makes Christ present in the proclamation of the Word, and serves us the Bread of Life.

 This parish is blessed as well with many Liturgy & Sacrament ministries that take place outside of our Sunday celebrations.
 They continue this prayer work by gathering together to practice forms of prayer that have been a part of our Church from the earliest times.
 Some also take the community blessing and the Eucharist we share to those unable to join in our celebrations.
-They include:

 You are invited to share your gifts with the praying community.
 How is God calling you to become a part of this important work of the people of God?